 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

-- Measure ragi flour , cocount & Jaggery.
+- Measure ragi flour, coconut & Jaggery.
 Keep it ready.
-Mash the bananas with fork and set aside.
+Mash the bananas with a fork and set aside.

-- In a vessel, add ragi flour, jaggery water, scrapped cocount, crushed cardamom and mashed banana.
+- In a vessel, add ragi flour, jaggery water, scrapped coconut, crushed cardamom, and mashed banana.
 Add water little by little and mix well so that no lumps are formed.
 The batter should be like regular dosa batter consistency neither too thick nor runny.
-Finally add cashews to the batter and mix well.
+Finally, add cashews to the mixture and mix well.
 Set aside.

-- Heat a dosa tawa, add a laddle of batter to it and spread it to form a circle.
+- Heat a dosa tawa, add a ladle of batter to it, and spread it to form a circle.
 Don't spread too much.
 Sprinkle ghee or oil.
 Cook until brown on one side for five minutes and flip the dosa.
 Cook for a minute and remove from tawa.
 Repeat the same process for the remaining batter.

-- If you want the pancakes to be more crispy, add 1/4 cup of rice flour.
+- If you want the pancakes to be more crispy, add a ¼ cup of rice flour.

 - Banana helps to soften the pancakes.
-I used red banana you can use any sweet tasting ripe bananas.
+I used a red banana.
+You can use any sweet-tasting ripe bananas.

-- Don’t add whole cashews for small babies as that might lead to choking hazard.
-Instead add them in powdered or paste form.
+- Don't add whole cashews for small babies as that might lead to choking hazards.
+Instead, add them in powdered or paste form.

 - You can add a pinch of baking powder if making for adults to get more softness.

-- Adding salt is not recommended until 1 year of age.
+- Adding salt is not recommended until one year of age.

 - Always check with your pediatrician before introducing any new food.